yt-project/yt/doc/source/examining/loading_data.rst

    coords, connectivity, data = get_data("data/out.e-s010")

-This uses a publically available MOOSE dataset along with the get_data function to parse the coords, connectivty, and data.
+This uses a publically available `MOOSE <http://mooseframework.org/>` dataset along with the get_data function to parse the coords, connectivity, and data.
 Then, these can be loaded as an in-memory dataset as follows:

 .. code-block:: python